Indy Mogul

-Indy Mogul is an Internet-based video webcast geared towards independent filmmakers and creatives.
+Indy Mogul was an Internet-based video webcast geared towards independent filmmakers and creatives.
 Indy Mogul is hosted on YouTube by Ted Sim and Dave Maze.

 Awards

 Indy Mogul's The Best Short Films in the World received the 2009 People's Voice Award for the Build your own and DIY by the Webby's in the category of "Variety Show".

 The Reel Good Show won Best Variety show at the 2010 Webby Awards.

 Relations with the media

-Indy Mogul has been featured on a number of online news sites including CNN, NewTeeVee, MediaWeek, Wall Street Journal, featured on G4 and has also won multiple webby awards.
+Indy Mogul has been mentioned on notable online news sites including CNN, MediaWeek, The Wall Street Journal, featured on G4 and has also won multiple webby awards.